ChelovekHe/ild-cnn/python/README.md

 	predict.py:

-- Fully stand alone file to predict label from dcom.
+- Fully stand alone file to predict label from dicom.
 - Generates bmp files from dicom for scan and lung mask(optional)
 - Generates patches from the scan images
 - Arrange patches for prediction machines
 - Actual prediction with CNN
-- Generate visualisation of predicted result in predict/<patient>/predicted_results
+- Generate visualization of predicted result in predict/<patient>/predicted_results
 - To run the full prediction, we need:
-	* Inputs: the scan ang lung mask in "predict" directory as <patient> subdirectories, the CNN model and weights in "pickle" directory
+	* Inputs: the scan lung mask in "predict" directory as <patient> subdirectories, the CNN model and weights in "pickle" directory
 	* Output: bmp of scan images with predicted labels in "predict"/<patient>/"predicted_results" and ROI
 	* predictlog.txt in "predict" with statistics on labels and error messages if any.
-	* Parameter to enhance contrast (all in 0 255): "contrast" (default = True) at beginning of file
-	* Add superposition of txt roi  from sroi directory if exists in visualization
+	* scan image with superposition of txt roi  from sroi directory if exists in visualization

 ## Patch generation